-(I.R.S.
-Employer

-Identification No.)

-Approximate date of co ommencement of proposed sale to the public: As soon as practicable after t his Registration Statement becomes effective.
-If any of the securities box: \Box being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following į register additional securities for an offering pursuant to Rule 462(b) under of the earlier effective registration statement for the same offering. \Box the Securities Act, please check the following box and list the Securities Act ffective amendment filed pursuant to Rule 462(c) under the Securities Act, a statement for the same offering. $\ \Box$ check the following box and list the Securities Act registration statement number r of ffective amendment filed pursuant to Rule 462(d) under the Securities Act, a statement for the same offering. $\ \Box$ check the following box and list the Securities Act registration statement number er of whether the registrant is a large accelerated filer, an accelerated filer, a no rated filer," "accelerated filer," "smaller reporting company," and "emergin n-accelerated filer, smaller reporting company, or an emerging growth company.
-1g growth company" in Rule 12b-2 of the Exchange Act.
-See Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company Emerging growth company X If an emerging growth compan y, indicate by check mark if the registrant has elected not to use the extend ed transition period for complying with any new or revised financial accounting
+Approximate date of commencement of proposed sale to the public: As soon as practicable after this Registration Statement becomes effective.

+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 , check the following box: [

+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+the earlier effective registration statement for the same one-ting. - Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.

-Title of Each Class of Securities to be Registered Proposed Maximum Offering Price(1)(2) Amount of Registration Fee Common Stock, par value \$ per share \$ \$
+Amount of Registration Fee Title of Each Class of Securities to be Registered Offering Price(1)(2)